paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 Writing Markdown is quite learnable, but *publishing* it has traditionally required a web server, a build process, or developer-type skills.
 That's a barrier many educators and open publishers can't cross on their own.

+### Publishing with Docsify-This
+- A Markdown file stored online (GitHub, Codeberg, Gist, or any web-accessible URL)
+- That's it – Docsify-This reads it dynamically and does the rest

 > *"Keeping all my course notes as plain text files and deploying them through GitHub and Docsify-This is easy and makes my course development a breeze.
 Plus, I keep all my materials locally, and can reuse them without being reliant on Canvas."*
 >
 > – J. Maxwell, Director & Associate Professor, Publishing Program, Simon Fraser University

----

-**To publish with Docsify-This, you need:**
-- Your Markdown file stored online (GitHub, Codeberg, Gist, or any web-accessible URL)
-- That's it – Docsify-This reads it dynamically and does the rest

----

 ## 🔍 Big Design, Small Design